luau-lang/luau/README.md

 Luau has an internal test suite; in CMake builds, it is split into two targets, `Luau.UnitTest` (for the bytecode compiler and type checker/linter tests) and `Luau.Conformance` (for the VM tests).
 The unit tests are written in C++, whereas the conformance tests are largely written in Luau (see `tests/conformance`).

-Makefile builds combine both into a single target that can be ran via `make test`.
+Makefile builds combine both into a single target that can be run via `make test`.

 # Dependencies